 The building was rewired in whole or in part circa 1983, which is probably the last time electrical work was done in this wing of the house.
 In 2012 all the old wire fuses were replaced with circuit breakers of equivalent or lower capacity, which in turn will likely be replaced in the future by residual circuit breakers.

 There are currently no appliances that require high current draw, and none should be required in future.
-The separately wired and breakered ducted heating and cooling zone covering the schoolhouse wing, combined with an efficient wood fire, should mean that items like electric radiators are never required.
+The separately wired and breakered ducted heating and cooling zone covering the schoolhouse section, combined with an efficient wood fire, should mean that items like electric radiators are never required.
 The highest loads are likely to come from entertainment equipment and hair dryers.

-I want to increase the number of GPO locations in all rooms for convenience and to reduce the clutter from running power leads across floors etc., also increasing safety, and so, several of the existing double GPOs may be converted to singles if need be, to maintain compliance with wiring rules.
+I want to increase the number of GPO locations in all rooms for convenience and to reduce the clutter from running power leads across floors etc., also increasing safety, and so, several of the existing double GPOs may be converted to singles, if need be, to maintain compliance with wiring rules.